cardano-foundation/CIPs/CIP-0095/README.md

 functionality is limited in scope.
 Although it does offer generic functions, these cannot satisfy the problem that this proposal tackles in a backwards compatible manner.
 Thus extending it's functionality is a necessity.

+#### Extension Design

+With this specification we chose to extend CIP-30's functionalities.
+There would be two competing designs to this approach.
+One; move to have this specification included within CIP-30.
+Two; deploy this specification as it's own standalone web-bridge.

+It would be undesirable to include this functionality within the base CIP-30 API because it would force all wallets supporting CIP-30 to support this API.
+This is undesirable because not all client apps or wallets will have the need or desire to support this specification.

+The reason we chose to not deploy this specification on its own is because it is unlikely that clients implementing this API will not want to also use the functionality offered by CIP-30.
+Additionally, CIP-30 offers a extensibility mechanism meaning that the initial handshake connection is defined and thus wont be needed to be defined within this specification.

+// TODO: another benefit is that users can choose if a client has access to governance items or not.

 #### Backwards Compatibility